Glico Morinaga case: Glico blackmailing

 This is a letter sent by The Monster with 21 Faces gang that was received on April 23, 1984.
 It was sent to both Sankei and Mainichi newspapers as well as the Koshien police station.
 It read:

 Eventually, the Monster stopped contacting Glico and, on June 26, issued a letter saying "We Forgive Glico!".
 However, the Monster then turned its extortion campaign on Morinaga and the food companies Marudai Ham and House Foods Corporation.

 Morinaga blackmailing

 A threatening letter arrived at the Tokyo home of Morinaga Dairy vice president, Mitsuo Yamada on November 1, 1984.
 This was one in a long line of extortion and harassment letters sent to various Japanese food companies by a criminal gang calling themselves "Monster with 21 Faces".

 On November 6, Morinaga responded to the criminals by placing the missing persons advertisement in the Mainichi Newspapers Morning Edition.

 Two letters were sent to House Foods on November 7, 1984.
-Also on November 7, 1984, Morinaga & Company whose food products had been poisoned by the criminal gang was forced to reduce its current production by 90%.
+Also on November 7, 1984, Morinaga & Company whose food products had been poisoned by the criminal gang was forced to reduce its production temporarily by 90%.